 1. Individual Innovator Applications

 NCHDs, AHPs, nurses and midwives are invited to submit applications for funding for projects led by individuals.
 The most promising applications will be shortlisted to attend a workshop to develop their problem and potential solutions and later invited to do a pitch presentation.
 Funding will be allocated to the strongest projects.

 Multidisciplinary team applications are highly encouraged.
 Applications for funding are open to groups that contain at least one NCHD, one nurse or midwife and one other healthcare provider.
 The teams will also be invited to attend a workshop to develop their idea using the principles of of design.

 If you need help further developing your idea or have any questions about the initiative, please contact email@example.com

 All applications must be made online using the online application form.
 The application form asks you to think about problems you have encountered and how you go about solving such problems with a human-centred approach.
 You do not have to have a fully thought out solution to apply for funding, we hope that through the process and from what you learn at the workshop if selected, that the solution will have evolved from what you might have thought before.

 Applications will be shortlisted based on the following criteria:

-Previous recipients of Spark Seed Funding can apply again for new projects or for new phases of previous projects.
+Previous recipients of Spark Seed Funding can apply again with a new project in mind or for new phases of previous projects.

 If you have any questions about Spark Seed Funding please email firstname.lastname@example.org and we will get back to you as soon as we can.